 Planning Commission Meeting Videos here!

-Starting February 9, 2017, the city finally took over responsibility for recording and posting the meetings.
+Starting February 9, 2017, the City finally took over responsibility for video recording and posting the meetings.
 Those can be found in the City Planning Commission video archive.
+The meetings are still not broadcast or streamed live, but in addition to being archived, the recordings are later shown on the City’s cable station, Newport Beach TV.

 The following archives SPON’s effort to accomplish that —